sidhartha2403/MyBlogPostWebsite/README.md

-# MyBlogPostWebsite
-A responsive blog website built with HTML, CSS, and JavaScript.
 # My Blog Post Website

 Welcome to my professional blog website, built as part of my work as a Full Stack Developer at Unified Mentor.
 This project showcases a responsive blog design, allowing users to navigate through blog posts, view detailed articles, and interact with content via a comment section.